 Remain committed to serving diverse student populations across Indiana

 The Honors College offers a safe, personalized, affordable, virtual academic experience for Ivy Tech students.

 Without leaving home, students can earn an honors diploma or certificate with credits that transfer to four-year colleges and universities.
 Click here for degree and certificate information.

 Honors College students have been accepted to more than 60 top U.S. universities.
 View full list here.

 Virtual Honors courses are intimate, rigorous, where the focus is on dialogue, reflection, and critical thinking.
 Honors faculty have experience teaching in virtual classrooms since 2013.
-Click here to see fall courses.
+Click here to see Spring 2021 courses.

 Dedicated Honors Advisors are skilled at providing personalized advisement and transfer support within a virtual setting.
 Our talented team will help support you from Day 1.
 Click here to meet the Honors College Team.

 Learn and engage with like-minded peers in classes and during special events such as Trivia Night, Induction Ceremonies, Research Conferences, Honors Council Meetings, Honors Lounge Hours, and much more.

 Our admissions process is holistic, and we consider students’ academic and non-academic achievements, as well as their aspirations.
 We will support you every step of the way as you work toward your academic, transfer, and career goals.

 Motivated and seeking a more personalized academic experience